scottbw/analytics-udd/udd/student_on_course_instance.md

             <tr>
                 <td>50</td>
                 <td>N/A</td>
-                <td>The student has failed this stage of the course and is repeating some modules, but not the whole stage.</td>
+                <td>The student has failed this stage of the course and is repeating some modules, but not the whole stage; the student is not yet continuing to the next stage.</td>
                 <td></td>
             </tr>
             <tr>